Get To Know More Detail about Comparison Chart

 A Comparison Chart is a combination of numbers, letters, symbols, pictures, symbols, words, paintings, which are presented in a medium to provide concepts and ideas from the sender to the target in the process of conveying an announcement.
 This chart also may you called Graphics.

 There is also another understanding of graphics, which is an order to form a table visualization object.
 Tables consisting of numbers can be presented or can be displayed as pictures, in the form of lines, circles, bars, etc. And the third definition is a description of the ebb and flow of a situation or existing data with lines or pictures.
 Graphs are divided into 3 “three” types, including graphs: bars, lines, and circles.

 Types of Graphics and Examples

 The following are the types of charts and examples are:

-Bar graph, also known as a histogram, is used to emphasize the difference in value levels and several aspects.
-This type of graph is the simplest chart, is very easy to understand and only depicts data in bar form.
+A bar graph, also known as a histogram, is used to emphasize the difference in value levels and several aspects.
+This type of graph is the simplest chart, is very easy to understand, and only depicts data in bar form.

 Bar graphs are basically the same function as line charts, namely to represent periodic data.
 Bar charts also consist of single bar charts and multiple bar charts.